Building a Corpus

 Basic file operations

-Many corpus-building tasks are repetitive: converting PDFs to plain text, renaming files in batch, extracting text from HTML pages, removing headers and footers, or splitting large export files into individual documents.
-These are well-suited to scripting.
+Many corpus-building tasks are repetitive.
+Common examples include converting PDFs to plain text, renaming files in batch, extracting text from HTML pages, removing boilerplate, or splitting a large export into individual documents.
+These jobs are well-suited to scripting.

 • Python is the most common language for text processing in the social sciences.
 Libraries like BeautifulSoup (HTML parsing), pdfplumber or PyMuPDF (PDF extraction), and pandas (metadata management) handle most corpus-building tasks.